Australian Society of Viticulture and Oenology

 Based in Glen Osmond, South Australia, the Australian Society of Viticulture and Oenology (ASVO) is a non-political organization that was founded in 1980 to serve the interests of practicing winemakers and viticulturists by encouraging the exchange of technical information.
 It publishes the Australian Journal of Grape and Wine Research and has over 1,300 individual and corporate members.

+The organisation awards the ASVO (Australian Society of Viticulture and Oenology) awards for excellence.

+The organisation in conjunction with Wiley (until 2023), publishes the Australian Journal of Grape and Wine Research.
+The journal is owned directly by ASVO.
+The publication publishes research on viticulture related technology, production aspects of wine making as well as wine science such as biochemical, microbiological, molecular sciences.

 Objectives

 The organization's major objectives are: